Notice Effective Date: 5/12/2022

 Revocation: If you provide us written authorization to use or disclose information, you can change your mind and revoke your authorization at any time, as long as it is in writing, however if time is important, a verbal request may be made to provider, office associate who know you or HIPAA Privacy Officer or designee.
 If you revoke your authorization, we will no longer use or disclose the information.
 However, we will not be able to take back any disclosures that we have made pursuant to your previous authorization.

 Health Information Exchange: We may share information that we obtain or create about you with other healthcare providers or other health care entities, such as your health plan or health insurer, as permitted by law, through electronic Health Information Exchanges (HIEs) in which we participate.
 For example, information about your past medical care and current medical conditions can be available to us or to your non-COMTREA providers, if they participate in the HIE as well.
 HIEs allows health care providers and patients to appropriately access and securely share a patient’s vital medical information electronically—improving the speed, quality, safety and cost of patient care.
-COMTREA is a participating provider with Midwest Health Connection (MHC) and the Carequality Network.
-COMTREA will share your health information with MHC and Carequality unless you specifically request to opt-out of participation.
+COMTREA is a participating provider with Midwest Health Connection (MHC), the Carequality Network, and Commonwell.
+COMTREA will share your health information with MHC, Carequality or Commonwell unless you specifically request to opt-out of participation.
 Information on treatment within our Substance Use programs (CSTAR) will only be shared with your specific consent.

 Notice Effective Date: 7/11/2019